truj/midica/README.md

                         Without this argument the config is read from and written into the file '.midica.conf' in the current user's home directory.
+--soundbank=PATH      : Use the specified soundbank file (.sf2 or .dls).
---soundfont=PATH      : Use the specified soundfont file.
+--soundbank=URL       : Use the specified soundbank URL (SF2 or DLS).
 --import=PATH         : Import from the specified MidicaPL file.
 --import-midi=PATH    : Import from the specified MIDI file.
 --import-alda=PATH    : Import from the specified ALDA file by calling the